 If provided, the petList argument will be associated with the petList that was used to create the referenced component.
+This is an internal allocation owned by the library.
 This pointer must not be deallocated by the user!

-By default an error is returned if no component is associated with the specified complabel.
+By default an error is returned if no component is associated with the specified compLabel.
 This error can be suppressed by setting relaxedflag=.true., and unassociated arguments will be returned.

-3.1.10 NUOPC_DriverGetComp - Get a CplComp child from a Driver
+3.1.10 NUOPC\DriverGetComp - Get a CplComp child from a Driver type(ESMF\GridComp)